-This is the maintenance schedule and associated service intervals for the Suzuki Katana 1000 made since 2019 for a 2020 model.
-It’s also known as the Suzuki GSX-S1000S Katana, but everyone just calls it the Suzuki Katana.
+This is the maintenance schedule and associated service intervals for the Suzuki Katana 1000 made since 2019 for the 2020 model year.
+It’s also known as the Suzuki GSX-S1000S Katana, but it’s mostly known as the Suzuki Katana.

 This maintenance schedule is very similar to that for the GSX-S1000, as it’s based on the same underlying platform.